 Abetment by intentional aiding

 For constituting this offence, the person shall facilitate the commission of the offence through his conduct or by providing necessary help in any other manner.
-As per explanation 2 of section 107, the support or facilitation can be given prior to or at the time of the commission of an act.
+As per explanation 2 of section 107, the support or facilitation can be given before or at the time of the commission of an act.
 It is essential to highlight that the Aid may be given by an act or by illegal omission.

 Aid by Act